Entropies, volumes, and Einstein metrics: Entropies and volumes

 \subsection{Minimal volume}

 The minimal volume was introduced by Gromov~\cite{gromov}.
 It is defined by

 where $K_{g}$ denotes the sectional curvature of $g$.

 It is known that the minimal volume is a very sensitive invariant of $M$, which depends on the smooth structure in an essential way.
 Bessi\`eres~\cite{Be} has given examples of pairs of high-dimensional manifolds which are homeomorphic, but have different positive minimal volumes.
 In Section~\ref{s:exotic} we shall use Seiberg--Witten theory to show that the vanishing of the minimal volume is not invariant under homeomorphisms.
+This represents a more dramatic failure of topological invariance than Bessi\`eres' result, since it shows that there are homeomorphic manifolds such that one collapses with bounded sectional curvature, and the other one does not.

 Manning~\cite{M2} proved that for a closed Riemannian manifold with sectional curvature bounded by $\vert K_{g}\vert\leq k$ the topological entropy is bounded by